aws-samples/sagemaker-ssh-helper/README.md

 ![](images/vscode_training.png)

 > **NOTE:**  The **Remote SSH** extension described in the above instructions is only for the [Visual Studio Code native app](https://code.visualstudio.com/).
-Code Editor in SageMaker Studio and web apps based on [Code Server](https://github.com/coder/code-server) that use extensions from [Open VSX Registry](https://open-vsx.org/) might look and work differently.
-SageMaker SSH Helper **DOES NOT** support browser-based implementations and haven't been tested with any of Open VSX extensions.
+Code Editor in SageMaker Studio and other web apps based on [Code - OSS](https://github.com/microsoft/vscode#visual-studio-code---open-source-code---oss) such as [Code Server](https://github.com/coder/code-server) that use extensions from [Open VSX Registry](https://open-vsx.org/) might look and work differently from the native app that has Microsoft-specific customizations.
+SageMaker SSH Helper **DOES NOT** support browser-based implementations of VS Code and haven't been tested with any of Open VSX extensions.
 If you prefer to use the browser for development, take a look at the [Web VNC](#web-vnc) option.

+There are few extension options that you might want to change for VS Code to work properly with SageMaker containers:

-You might also need to increase "Remote.SSH: Connect Timeout" option to `90` in VS Code.
+* You might need to increase "Remote.SSH: Connect Timeout" option to `120` in VS Code.
 See [the StackOverflow post](https://stackoverflow.com/questions/59978826/why-ssh-connection-timed-out-in-vscode) for details.

-If you see the error `tar: code: Cannot change ownership to uid 1000, gid 1000: Operation not permitted` when connecting, then try to set "Remote.SSH: Use Exec server" to `false`, as mentioned in [#58 - vscode connect fails](https://github.com/aws-samples/sagemaker-ssh-helper/issues/58).
+* If you see the error `tar: code: Cannot change ownership to uid 1000, gid 1000: Operation not permitted` when connecting, then try to set "Remote.SSH: Use Exec server" to `false`, as mentioned in [#58 - vscode connect fails](https://github.com/aws-samples/sagemaker-ssh-helper/issues/58).

+* You might also need to set "Remote.SSH: Use Local Server" to `false` and "Remote.SSH: Lockfiles In Tmp" to `true`, if you still have connection problems.

 4. Connect to the instance and stop the waiting loop